*NEW* Design & Competition Rules

 3. Metal is prohibited as a weapon contact tip.

-5. COSMETICS
+2. COSMETICS

-1. A robot may use a bonus of 35 grams of weight for cosmetic purposes only.
+1. A robot may use a bonus of 15 grams of weight for cosmetic purposes only.
 This extra weight can in no way affect the functionality of your robot, or your competitor’s.
-For instance, this weight cannot be used to add mass to a weapon, or extra layers of armor.
+This weight cannot be used to add mass to a weapon, or extra layers of armor.
 It is for decorative purposes only.
 Your opponent may request that any amount of decorative pieces be removed prior to the fight.
-Cosmetic weight must be inspected by the organizer prior to tournament.

 2. A competitor may use pigments and stickers to decorate their robot.
 These decorations may not cover over pinholes and seams, or otherwise affect how parts would normally separate.
 For instance, if a sticker covers over two or more parts, that sticker must be cut up to reveal the seams of the parts that it is adhered to.